GLOBAL VIRTUAL CLASSROOM

 Sponsored by GSBI, the GVC program provides an opportunity for primary and secondary school students from different countries to work with and learn from students in other countries, as they collaboratively design a website on a topic of their choosing.
 Teams are comprised of either three primary or three secondary schools from different countries.
 A panel of international judges evaluates the final work and determines the winners.

 Contest participants virtually collaborated with students in other countries to build and submit websites designed around a provocative theme.
 As such, the contest aims to enhance abilities required for the 21st century such as: cross-cultural communication, collaboration and technology skills.
-This year the contest had participants from 18 countries including participants from India, Kenya, Malaysia, Russia, Czech Republic, Afghanistan, Spain, Korea, Greece, Italy, Philippines, Thailand, Taiwan, South Africa, Cote d'Ivoire, Hungary, Pakistan and the USA.
-A map of participants is available at: http://virtualclassroom.org/global2.html
+This year the contest had participants from 17 countries including participants from India, Kenya, Malaysia, Russia, Czech Republic, United Kingdom, Spain, Nigeria, Greece, Philippines, Thailand, Taiwan, Indonesia, Cote d'Ivoire, Hungary, Pakistan and the USA.
+A map of participants is available at http://goo.gl/maps/Ezmed.

 Their efforts were judged for content, presentation, collaboration, and a helping focus.
 The helping focus encourages students to also demonstrate achievement of a helpful objective such as personal, social and/or environmental responsibility or support for a worthy cause.

-JoAnn Patrick-Ezzell, the Chairman and one of the co-founders of the Give Something Back International Foundation said, “Beyond the impressive accomplishment of the website projects, we are so pleased that the students engaged in a myriad of ways to give back to their schools, their communities, and to others around the world in very meaningful ways.
-This years winners very effectively demonstrated creativity as well as the innovative use of technology in exploring their selected topics."
+JoAnn Patrick-Ezzell, the Chairman and one of the co-founders of the Give Something Back International Foundation said, “Beyond the impressive accomplishments of the website projects, we are so pleased that the teams found a myriad of ways to give back to their schools, their communities, and to others around the world in very meaningful ways.
+This years winners represent wonderful diversity from around the world. "

-This year’s Grand Prize winner for the primary school category is the “Love Earth” website created and built by students from Percy Julian Middle School in Oak Park, Illinois, USA ; Tainan Municipal Haidon Elementary School in Taiwan; and Voznesenskaya School in the Russian Federation.
-The website highlights the importance of learning what the earth needs and then acting on that knowledge.
+This year’s Grand Prize winner for the primary school category is the “Heal the World” website created and built by students from Percy Julian Middle School in Oak Park, Illinois; USA, the Primary School Balatonboglár, Balatonboglár, Hungary; and St Mark's Senior Secondary School, Meera Bagh, New Delhi, India.
+The website highlights the importance of making a personal commitment to making a difference in the world.
+Topics cover social and environmental issues as well as personal well being.

 Certificates of participation are awarded to all students.
 Plaques and cash awards are presented to the schools of the winning teams.
-The Grand Prize award is $500 for each winning school.
-The second place award is $250 for each winning school and the third place award is $75 to each winning school.
+The Grand Prize award is $1,500 for the winning primary school team and $1,500 for the secondary school team.
+The second place award is $750 for each winning team and the third place award is $250 to each team.
 Special Merit awards are also presented for exceptional academic merit, for significant helping focus accomplishments, for creativity, for collaboration, and for the innovative use of multimedia.
 Merit award winners receive software from Tech4Learning.com.

 To view the winning websites visit www.VirtualClassroom.org.